kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

   driver's `reason` and `message`, rather than dropping it or misclassifying it as healthy.
 - Distinguish a volume reported healthy from one whose driver does not report health at all.
-When a driver advertises a volume-health capability and reports no adverse condition, the status field is populated with an empty condition list — an explicit "healthy" report; when no such capability is advertised, the field is left absent, meaning no health information is available.
 - Make health reporting opt-in per driver (via CSI capabilities) and per cluster (via the `CSIVolumeHealth` feature gate).
 A driver that implements no health capability is not probed and incurs no